tschelli/CD_Project_1/README.md

 Item_Outlet_Sales	|Sales of the product in the particular store.
 This is the target variable to be predicted.

 This project looked at feautures of a grocery retailer to determine their role in increasing sales.

+##Methods
+- Missing values were imputed using the 'item_id' weight
+  - If 'item_id' weight was missing, the average weight for the 'item_type' was imputed.
+- Missing 'outlet_size' was replaced with 'Unknown'

+- Predictions were made using Linear Regression, a Decision Tree Model, and a Random Forest Model
+  - Models had hyperparameters tuned for optimized results

+- Regression metrics were used to compare the models to aid in the decision of recommending a specific model.

 ## Insights
 ### Total Sales by Outlet Size